AndypSheridan/barbelles/README.md

 ![Screenshot of edit password](docs/images/change-password.png)

-The profile page displays the following statistics about the user:L
+The profile page displays the following statistics about the user:
 - Number of posts
 - Number of followers
 - Number following